prominence-eosc/examples/README.md

 ### ospray-streamlines-demo.ipynb
 This is the NASA Streamlines demo from http://www.ospray.org/demos.html.
 PROMINENCE is used to do an offline render.

 Here we access PROMINENCE entirely from a Juypter notebook.
 The example notebook was created on Google Colab but any other Jupyter platform can be used.
+Note that the PROMINENCE URLs were replaced with `prominence.local`.

 ## LAMMPS
 ### lammps-bench-single